pmd/pmd/.ci/README.md

         uses: mxschmitt/action-tmate@v3
 ```

+The workflow `troubleshooting` can be started manually, which already contains the tmate action.

-**Note**: This is dangerous for push/pull builds, because these have access to the secrets and the SSH session
+**Note**: This is dangerous for push/pull builds on pmd/pmd, because these have access to the secrets and the SSH session
-is not protected...
+is not protected.
+Builds triggered by pull requests from forked repositories don't have access to the secrets.

-### Local tests
+### Local tests with docker

 Create a local docker container: